 The FCRA operates primarily on providing the individual with information as to who can access one’s consumer report and for what.
 A consumer report contains information about the consumer’s credit, bill repayment history, and the status of the consumer’s credit accounts, making note of how often payments are made on time, usage of credit, and whether a debt or bill collector is currently recovering owed money.
 However, this can also contain rental repayment information or public records such as liens, judgments, and bankruptcies that provide insight into your financial status and obligations.

 What this means is that the individual has the right to be informed whether their credit file has been used against them to deny their application for credit, employment, or insurance.
 However, it also gives the consumer the power to access this report and allows the consumer to question all the information that a consumer reporting agency has about them.
 This process is called file disclosure, and the process allows the consumer to own their information and understand how it is being used.
-The FCRA also provides the option to opt-out of the prescreened offers of credit.
+The FCRA also provides the option to opt out of the prescreened offers of credit.

-Since the information in the file is often used to adverse effect, the FCRA also heavily restricts who can access this credit report, and even allows one to put a security freeze on this report.
+Since the information in the file is often used to adverse effects, the FCRA also heavily restricts who can access this credit report, and even allows one to put a security freeze on this report.
 This means that potential lenders are not allowed to check the credit report without the individual themselves knowing, consenting, and lifting the freeze for the lender.
 It adds security and autonomy to the credit process and even allows the consumer to dispute inaccurate or incomplete information on the report, albeit with a data furnisher to attest to the veracity.

 What happens if there are inaccuracies in one’s consumer report?